hertz98/PCB_Heater_KiCad/README.md

 Python script to generate a PCB resistor heater for KiCad using tracks.

 ## What does it do :
 Create a sample 'test.kicad\_pcb' file in Project.
 If you have KiCad installed, you can see the result at the end of the execution.
+It does a resistance estimation of the generated track.

 ## How does it work :
     pcb_heater_kicad.py -x 10 -y 20